abdbeg/DuetWebControl/README.md

+### The main differences between original are:
+CSS problem fixes like not aligned icons, not fixed height for global container elements, color problems, mobile responsive problems.
+Implementing zoom and paning for temperature,layer chart

 # Duet Web Control

 Duet Web Control is a fully-responsive HTML5-based web interface for RepRapFirmware which utilizes the Bootstrap framework, JQuery and a few other libraries to allow easy control of Duet-based 3D printer electronics.